Hair Transplant Cost UK 2026: FUE & FUT Prices Compared

 Number of grafts needed: This is the biggest variable.
 A minor hairline refinement might need 1,000 grafts; restoring a large bald area on the crown could require 3,000–4,000+.

 Clinic location: London and Harley Street clinics charge a premium.
-Clinics in the Midlands, North, and Scotland are often 20–30% cheaper for the same procedure.
+Clinics in the Midlands, North, and Scotland are often 20–30% lower-cost for the same procedure.

 Surgeon experience: A surgeon with 15+ years of transplant experience and a strong portfolio will charge more than a newer practitioner.
 For a permanent, visible procedure, this is not the place to cut corners.